Counselling & Psychology

 It can be challenging dealing with someone who has depression.
 The person might be cranky, have mood swings and behave inappropriately.
 There may be times when you would rather think of walking away and getting on with your own life.
 Try to be patient.
 Do not desert the person who needs your help the most.
 Your kindness might have a positive influence on them.

 If you feel that the person you are trying to help may harm themself, seek help from a trusted adult or emergency mental health service immediately.
-The person might hate you for intervening and might not be willing to take help, but, eventually, they will thank you when they are completely cured.
+Intervening and offering help may cause the person to hate you, but they will eventually thank you once they are completely cured.

 Sometimes it is hard to speak to someone with depression.
 You might fear that if you try to interact, the person will get angry, feel agitated or insulted.
 You may be unsure how to start the conversation, what questions to ask or how to be supportive.